Migrate data with Cluster Linking on Confluent Cloud

 Step 7: Extra steps when leaving some consumers on the original cluster

 If you want to leave some of your consumer groups on your original cluster, you must take some extra steps.
-You will need to get mirroring flowing in the reverse direction: from your new cluster back to your original cluster.
+You must get mirroring flowing in the reverse direction: from your new cluster back to your original cluster.

 ../../_images/cluster-migrate-extra-steps-orig.png